ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“For computational workflows, PQ demonstrates that a pipeline and infrastructure deliver consistent accuracy and throughput under production load with monitored stability.
 While the term “PQ” is rarely used outside regulated settings, the principle ensures reliable bioinformatics performance in routine use.”*

+   **Ontological references:**

 .. dropdown:: Performance Reporting

    Structured communication of performance against defined objectives or indicators, often using agreed metrics to track quality, efficiency, and reliability.

    **Example usage:**
-   Quarterly performance reporting summarized contamination rates, turnaround times, and repeat extraction frequencies against established targets.
+   *“Quarterly performance reporting summarized contamination rates, turnaround times, and repeat extraction frequencies against established targets.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip